EvictionLab/eviction-lab-website/content/eviction-tracking/houston-tx.md

 American Community Survey (ACS) data allow us to categorize neighborhoods by their racial/ethnic majority: White, Black, Latinx, or Other/None.

-When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings in 2020-2022 and average filings in 2012–2015.
-This allows us to see, for example, that filings in majority-white neighborhoods were higher than average in the first three months of 2020.<sup>1</sup>
+When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings over the last six months and average filings in 2012–2015. <sup>1</sup>

 1. Average eviction filings taken from Eviction Lab data for 2012–2015